almartin82/safe-to-eat/content/posts/episode-039.md

 # find these
 show_source: 30 for 30 Podcasts
-original_title: Searching For Hobey Baker
+original_title: Searching For Hobey Baker, Episode 1 The Natural
 original_subtitle: ""
 original_description: "Narrated by David Duchovny, Searching for Hobey Baker re-contextualizes and brings to life the story of one of the greatest college athletes who has largely been lost to history.